All The Style Trends That Will Dominate In 2020

 If you're going to secure the bag, you might as well make sure it's a big one!
 Micro-mini bags have become extremely prominent on some of our street style stars but never forget the importance of a big ass bag.
 The storage and practicality of a large handbag is unsurpassed.

-Challenge: Wear your larger than life handbag with a monochrome outfit.
+Challenge: Wear your larger-than-life handbag with a monochrome outfit.

 Suit Up

-Challenge: Style a classic suit with a different print coat but with similar color to drape over your shoulders.
+Challenge: Style a classic suit with a different print coat but with a similar color to drape over your shoulders.

 Neon